-This 13-day tour journeys into the highlands to discover the customs of local Melpa people and offers the opportunity to meet the colourful Huli Wigmen to learn the art of making their ornate ceremonial wigs.
+This 12-day tour journeys into the highlands to discover the mysterious lands and customs of the local Melpa people who still live a traditional lifestyle unchanged for centuries.
 No Papua New Guinea holiday is complete without experiencing the diverse native creatures that call the jungle environments home; cruise the wide, untamed Karawari River in East Sepik region in search of wildlife and, in the trees, set off in search of the sometimes elusive Birds of Paradise to watch their elaborate mating displays.

 Fly to Singapore.

 Land Singapore.
 Transit and depart on the overnight flight to Port Moresby.

 Land Port Moresby.
 Transit and take the final flight to Mt Hagen in Western Highlands Province.
 Land and drive to Rondon Ridge which sits at the edge of the Kubor Ridge and offers stunning views of the Wahgi Valley below.
 Enjoy the remainder of the day at leisure to relax after the flights.
 (D)